 Based on the findings of the present study, it was concluded that primary dysmenorrhea is the most common complaint of adolescent girls.
 More than half of the participants mentioned that fatigue was the most premenstrual symptom.
 More than one-third of the students had a headache, mood changes (sadness and restlessness), nervousness, constipation, and excessive sweating before menstruation.
-The pain score before menstruation, one day after menstruation, and two days after menstruation were significantly reduced from the pretest to posttest ($p < 0.001^$).
+The pain score before menstruation, one day after menstruation, and two days after menstruation were significantly reduced from the pretest to posttest (p< 0.001\).
 Added to that, the premenstrual symptoms reduced after practicing the stretching exercises.
 So, practicing the stretching exercises beside the usual menstrual care reduced the intensity of pain during menstruation for the studied group compared to those who did not practice it.
 Also, it reduced the premenstrual symptoms.

-Based on the findings of the present study, it was recommended that:
+Based on the study findings, the following were recommended: